-The last entry for our ryokan list is fantastic because of the additional experiences they offer their guests.
+This ryokan is fantastic because of the additional experiences they offer their guests.
 If booked in advance, you can be witness to traditional calligraphy writing and a Kyogen theatre performance (comedy).
 The train station is just a few short minutes away and you’ll enjoy staying here because the owners really try to make the best experience for everyone.

 Address: 28-1 Higashiterabayashicho, Nara, Nara Prefecture 630-8362, Japan

 Kotono Yado Musashino is a traditional ryokan, situated within Nara Park and is the oldest inn in town.
 Historically, the ryokan was a small tea house and guests can still enjoy authentic cuisines, teas and seasonal sweets today.
 The rooms have traditional interior akin to a ryokan such as tatami flooring, a wooden ceiling, and futon beds.
 The unique design of the bathrooms allow guests to enjoy the breeze from Mount Wakakusa as they enjoy a bath.
 All these plus the warm service of the hotel staff all contribute to one’s relaxing and definitely rejuvenating holiday in Nara.

 Address: Nara, Nara, Kasugano-cho 90